What is Keyword Cannibalization? SEO Guide for Beginners

 Learn what keyword cannibalization means in SEO, why it matters, and how to use it to improve your search rankings.

 Keyword cannibalization happens when multiple pages on your website target the same keyword or search query.
-Instead of one strong page ranking well, your pages compete against each other and Google gets confused about which one to show.
-The result is usually that none of them rank as well as a single, consolidated page would.
+Instead of one strong page ranking well, your pages compete against each other and Google has to decide which one to show.
+The result is often that none of them rank as well as a single, consolidated page would.

 Why Keyword Cannibalization Matters for SEO